Transmission of Texts

 The high point of Benedictine, monastic scriptoria coincided, more or less, with the flowering of that most chaste and definitive style, Romanesque (1100-1200 A.D.)
 Then, as recently, there was a great deal made of the twilight of the tenth century, 999-1001 A.D., and the dawn of a new millennium.
 The patient, modest and accomplished Benedictine scribes at Einsiedeln Abbey, for example, all weathered it through that monastic scriptorium's highly productive two-hundred-and-fifty year history (950-1200).
 Sacred Scripture was always at the heart of every monastic scriptorium.
 Monastic scribes contributed beyond measure to the preservation and dissemination of the Bible.

-Strictly monastic scriptoria that flourished in the ninth through twelfth centuries became less significant with the "gentrification" and clericalization of Benedictine cloisters succeeded by the rise of cities, the mendicant orders and the earliest universities.
-By the fourteenth century the making of manuscripts had become a lucrative secular occupation.
+Strictly monastic scriptoria that flourished in the ninth through twelfth centuries became less significant with the "gentrification" and clericalization of Benedictine cloisters succeeded by the rise of cities, the mendicant orders, and the earliest universities.
+By the fourteenth century the making of manuscripts had "almost fully given way to commercial urban scriptoria, especially in Paris, Rome and the Netherlands" (Wikipedia).

 The late medieval and early Renaissance production of the textually and icongraphically standardized Books of Hours usually took place in a secular Master's scriptorium.
 The pretty pages of the popular imagination owe their charm, delight and interest solely to decoration.
 The predictable all but memorized "text" of the Parvum Officium B.V.M.
 (Little Office), serves as the formal cause of the material, artistic expression.
 The highly accomplished, well-organized scribes and illuminators worked in a non-monastic, possibly pious, lay atelier that catered to an insatiable, aristocratic thirst for their decorative and luminous productions.